 The Anglo-Saxons had a great devotion to the Cross - shown both in the sculptured crosses of Northumbria and in the early poem The Dream of the Rood, depicting Christ as a victor.

-Frescoes by Piero della Francesca in Arezzo, which are available online, show the scenes of the return of the Cross to Jerusalem.
+Frescoes by Piero della Francesca in Arezzo show the scenes of the return of the Cross to Jerusalem.